mbaumer/us_hep_funding/docs/_states/GA.md

 <a name="GA-13"></a>
 [Back to top](#top)
 ## GA-13 -- Rep. David Scott (D)
+### Committees
+David Scott is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016